 Competition date: Summer: February 1.
 Fall: May 1.
 Winter: August 1.
 Spring issue: November 1.

-Suitable for students: Students must complete the paper before finishing secondary school and you have not yet enrolled in a college or university
+Suitable for students: Students must complete the paper before finishing secondary school, and you have not yet enrolled in a college or university.

 Competition Introduction: Founded in 1998, the Foyle Young Poets Competition is a highly regarded global contest that attracts thousands of entries annually from aspiring poets around the globe.
 The competition is free to enter and allows young writers to showcase their work, gain recognition for their talents, and receive support and guidance from established poets.
 Many previous winners have succeeded in the literary world, becoming published authors and receiving numerous accolades for their work.

-Competition date: Midnight July 31, 2023 (BST)
+Competition date: July 31, 2024

 Competition Introduction: F(r)iction is a triannual publication that boasts work from both industry legends and emerging writers.
 Each issue is carefully curated to evaluate an important cultural topic from vastly different perspectives.
 They accept short fiction, creative nonfiction, flash fiction, comics, and poetry submissions all year round, and also host contests featuring celebrity guest judges and cash prizes twice a year (each spring and fall).
 Every piece published in F(r)iction is also accompanied by custom artwork.